ReNformation

 ?

-1. Were the Ex.
-26:1-6 curtains connected with gold or silver hooks?
+Were the Exodus 26:1–6 curtains connected with gold or silver hooks?

 A. Gold

-3. Set of long, parallel threads that run lengthwise on the loom, forming the foundation & structure stretched tautly between the start and end of the loom beams.
+What term refers to the set of long, parallel threads that run lengthwise on a loom, forming the foundation and structure stretched taut between the loom beams?

 A. Warp

-4. The Exodus 26:1-6 curtains are first divided into two sets of 5 and then are all joined back together again.
+The Exodus 26:1–6 curtains are first divided into two sets of five and then joined back together as one unit.

 A. True